Lao language: Syllables

 Lao syllables are of the form (C)V(C), i.e., they consist of a vowel in the syllable nucleus, optionally preceded by a single consonant in the syllable onset and optionally followed by a single consonant in the syllable coda.
 The only consonant clusters allowed are syllable initial clusters //kw/ or /kʰw//.
 Any consonant may appear in the onset, but the labialized consonants do not occur before rounded vowels.

 One difference between Thai and Lao is that in Lao initial clusters are simplified.
 For example, the official name of Laos is Romanized as Sathalanalat Paxathipatai Paxaxon Lao or Sathalanalat Pasathipatai Pasason Lao, with the Thai analog being Satharanarat Prachathipatai Prachachon Lao (สาธารณรัฐประชาธิปไตยประชาชนลาว), indicating the simplification of Thai pr to Lao p.

 Only //p t k ʔ m n ŋ w j// may appear in the coda.
 If the vowel in the nucleus is short, it must be followed by a consonant in the coda; in the coda can be preceded only by a short vowel.
 Open syllables (i.e., those with no coda consonant) and syllables ending in one of the sonorants //m n ŋ w j// take one of the six tones, syllables ending in //p t k// take one of four tones, and syllables ending in take one of only two tones.

 Grammar

 The majority of Lao words are monosyllabic, and are not inflected to reflect declension or verbal tense, making Lao an analytic language.
 Special particle words serve the purpose of prepositions and verb tenses in lieu of conjugations and declensions.
+One of them, the preverbal future and irrealis marker /sìʔ/, has been derived by Christian Bauer from the Old Mon prefix s-.
+He notes that Lao and Lawa, which has the same particle, are both spoken in areas formerly in contact with Mon, while Northern Thai did not take it up, and presents the derivation as warranting further examination.
 Lao is a subject–verb–object (SVO) language, although the subject is often dropped.
 In contrast to Thai, Lao uses pronouns more frequently.